Hadi-a/bitwarden/README.md

 $ ./bitwarden.sh install
 ```

 The script will ask you to enter your domain name, press Y for SSL, and your email address for SSL.
-Once it has installed all its files then we have to run the below command
+Once it has installed all its files then we have to run the command
 ```$ ./bitwarden.sh start```

 ### DONE